fitzz-ftw/ftw-patch/doc/source/devel/get_started_ftw_patch.rst

 PatchParser Class
 -------------------

-The :py:class:`ftw_patch.ftw_patch.PatchParser` class is responsible for processing the patch file.
+The :py:class:`ftw.patch.ftw_patch.PatchParser` class is responsible for processing the patch file.
 It reads the patch format (typically Unified Diff) and divides it into logical units (the file data tuples).

 Method: Initialization and ``iter_files``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~